marcua/wwhns/README.md

 if there is an HN thread on the topic.

-The WWHNS bookmarklet, when clicked, looks the current page up in [Ronnie Roller's wonderful Unofficial HN API](http://api.ihackernews.com/), and adds a link to the top right of the current page to any existing HN comment threads.
+The WWHNS bookmarklet, when clicked, looks the current page up in [Ronnie Roller's wonderful HN API](http://api.ihackernews.com/), and adds a link to the top right of the current page to any existing HN comment threads.